CalamityCrowe/Enhanced-Gameplay-Ability-System-Plugin/README.md

+# Enhanced Gameplay Ability System Plugin

+## Plug-in details

 This is a plugin that will have extended features of the GAS framework in Unreal Engine 5

-The current version of Unreal Engine: 5.7.4
+**The current version of Unreal Engine:** 5.7.4

-Currently looking at porting it over to 5.8.2, but this will take time to make sure nothing major has changed between versions: 10th September, 2026
+**Currently looking at porting it over to 5.8.2, but this will take time to make sure nothing major has changed between versions: 10th September, 2026**

-This is a work in progress framework to expand the GAS framework to ensure it is ready to start making games.
-The idea is to setup the standard attributes we would normally see in games like Health & damage so the boilerplate code associated with these is already setup.
-Alongside this there is a combat ready attributes and a sample damage calculation already setup to see how we would go about this.
+## What this plugin aims to achieve

+The GAS framework is a bare bones template for beginning to setup different gameplay mechanics.
+The idea behind this framework is to expand on that drastically so it can be used as a building block for making traditional RPG elements that we would normally find in them.

+some of the features implemented are:
+* Custom attribute sets for both Combat and Vitals that only communicate through calculations
+* Reworked the Input system to work with tags and native inputs
+* Enemy AI that has GAS implemented along with Behaviour Tree Nodes to activate abilities based on tags
+* UI that can listen to any attribute defined in the editor for scalable UI elements
+* Extended the base abilities to include levelling the abilities and handle events